Call for Papers

 Aim and Scope

 The NYS TESOL Journal is the official journal of the New York State Teachers of English to Speakers of Other Languages (NYS TESOL).
 It is a refereed open-access, academic journal published biannually each winter and summer.
 Articles in the NYS TESOL Journal focus on theory, research, pedagogy, and educational policy related to the teaching of English to speakers of other languages, including U.S.-born bilinguals, "generation 1.5" students, immigrants, and international students.
 Articles may focus on any educational level, from kindergarten to university, as well as on adult school and workplace literacy settings.

 Guidelines for Submission

 Submission is open to all; you do not need to be a member of the NYS TESOL association to submit a manuscript.
 The editorial board seeks submissions in the following four categories:

-1. Feature articles (20-25 pages inclusive of references, tables, and figures): These articles focus on theory, research, pedagogy, and/or educational policy.
+1. Feature articles (5000-6000 words, inclusive of references, tables, and figures): These articles focus on theory, research, pedagogy, and/or educational policy.
 Feature articles should show evidence of rigorous scholarship, make an original contribution to the field of education, contain ample references, and provide readers with insights relevant to TESOL learning and teaching.
 Feature articles should be driven by pedagogical problems and research questions that address those problems.
 We welcome all methodological research paradigms; in all cases we ask authors to keep the literature review and methods sections succinct and emphasize the findings and the applications of those findings to pedagogical issues.
 Articles that contain statistical analysis must be accessible to a general audience of educators.
 All submissions are blind peer reviewed.